2026 Federal Tax Brackets: Rates, Ranges & What Changed

 Inflation-adjusted bracket thresholds

 While the rates didn't change, the income ranges did.
 The IRS adjusts bracket thresholds each year using the Chained Consumer Price Index (C-CPI-U).
-For 2026 the thresholds increased roughly 2.8% across the board.
+For 2026 the 10% and 12% bracket thresholds increased roughly 4%, while brackets above 22% increased roughly 2.3%, reflecting the OBBB's modified inflation adjustment formula for different bracket tiers.
 Without this adjustment, inflation alone would push people into higher brackets even when their purchasing power hasn't changed, a phenomenon called "bracket creep."

 Higher standard deduction